When you join a course with University of Essex Online you are asked to commit 15-20 hours per week of “study time”.

 15 hours per week sounds like a lot of time.
 It works out at 2 hours and 30 minutes per day (6 days per week).
 What simple changes could you make to fit your study in?

-- According to the latest figures1, the average UK resident spends 2 hours and 50 minutes per day watching television.
+- According to the latest figures, the average UK resident spends 2 hours and 50 minutes per day watching television.
 Therefore, if you gave up 2 hours and 30 minutes of TV viewing per night you could achieve your qualification and still fit in a quick episode of your favourite soap opera each night!

 - Research1 also suggests that Britons spend an average of 16 hours and 20 minutes per week on the internet.
 If you spent just half of this time participating in an online course, you’d have completed 8 hours of your weekly study already.

-- The average UK resident also commutes, on average, for 57.1 minutes per day2.
+- The average UK resident also commutes, on average, for 57.1 minutes per day.
 If you’re lucky enough to do this by train or bus you could use this time for reading course materials and research.

 - Why not make use of your lunch break too?
 Just spending 30 minutes per day will soon add up!